Tech-at-DU/React-Redux-Tetris-Tutorial/P02-Grid-Board/readme.md

 Now the grid squares should be 20px by 20px. before they were 20px plus the 5px border width on all sides which was a total of 30px!

 The `.grid-board` class defines the `grid-board` to display as `grid`.
 This causes the children of this element to arrange on a grid.
 The number of columns is set by `--cols` var and the width of each column is set by `--tile-size`.
-These two CSS custom properties were defined in `:root` which allow them to be easily changed.
+These two CSS custom properties were defined in `:root` which allows them to be easily changed.

 ```CSS
 .grid-board {